Provost's Committee on Integrated Planning (PCIP)

 - Patti McDougall, vice-provost, teaching and learning

 - Peter Stoicheff, dean, College of Arts and Science

 - John Rigby, associate provost, Institutional Planning and Assessment

 - Troy Harkot, director, institutional effectiveness

-- Jacquie Thomarat, acting director, budget strategy and planning
+- Jacquie Thomarat, acting director, resource allocation and planning

 For more information, please view the PCIP terms of reference.